kazanfar/AncientBattles/README.md

 First you should choose your Ancient country, then enemy's one.

-There is unique balance between each two Ancient countries.
+There is unique balance between each of two Ancient countries.
 This means that one country can have either advantage or disadvantage to another one in power.

 Then you should choose the sum of money in denaries, not greater then 50000 denaries.